blaulichtSMS/docs/import_api_v1.md

 Send an HTTP POST request with Header: `Content-Type: application/json` to the above URL to import groups for a customer ID

-- customerId: string - mandatory - Kundennummer
+- customerId: string - mandatory
-- username: string - mandatory - Benutzername
+- username: string - mandatory
-- password: string - mandatory - Passwort
+- password: string - mandatory
-- groups: Liste von Objekten vom Typ GroupData - Gruppen
+- groups: liste of objects of type GroupData

 #### GroupData